dotnet/docs-maui/docs/whats-new/dotnet-9.md

 - Faster startup time, typically up to 2x faster.
 - Faster build time.

-For more information, see [Native AOT on iOS and Mac Catalyst](~/deployment/nativeaot.md).
+For more information, see [Native AOT deployment on iOS and Mac Catalyst](~/deployment/nativeaot.md).

 ## Native embedding